typedb-osi/typedb-loader/README.md

 ##### Entity Processors

-For each entity in your schema, define a processor object that specifies
+For each entity in your schema, define a processor object that specifies for each entity attribute
+  - its concept name
+  - its value type
- - each entity attribute, its value type, and whether it is required
+  - whether it is required

 Please note that for each entity, at least one attribute should be required to avoid inserting empty entites into grakn.
 All attributes declared as keys should also be required.